dhimaskirana/mahal/readme.txt

 * What is the size of the header image resolution?
 The header image resolution is 1920 pixels for width and 600 pixels for height.

+* What is the size of the featured image post resolution?
+The featured image post resolution is 920 pixels for width and 300 pixels for height.

 == Changelog ==
 0.7
 - Update with updated underscores base
 - add post thumbnail
 - remove SlickNav
+- update post navigation
 0.6.2
 - Fixing pingback url
 - Fixing escape url